millicast/streaming-sdk-react-native-getting-started/README.md

 ```
 This varies from OS to OS, so make sure to put the right path.

 1. If you want to run it on an emulator, make sure to have installed one on Android Studio.
-To do this go to: Android Studio -> More Actions -> Virtual Device Manager -> Create device.
+To do this go to: `Android Studio -> More Actions -> Virtual Device Manager -> Create device`.
 In case you want to run it on an real android device, just plug it in through USB.
 Make you sure you have already upgraded the device to 'developer mode'.

 2. Open and run the simulator and then execute the application from the terminal:
 ```